How to afford therapy? Options and why.

-Living in Thailand was fantastic.
+Living in Thailand was fantastic and affordable.
 Financially, it almost did not make an impact on my savings.
-Not to mention, I stayed at a fishing village most of the time, so I did not need to spend much.
+Not to mention, I stayed at affordable lodging at a fishing village most of the time, so I did not need to spend much.
 I learned all I thought I needed and moved back to the US.

 The problem was that Los Angeles was not the best place for a fishing career.
 The most practical decision was to relocate to Alaska, where I could use my new boat well.
 My family was against it, but I insisted on doing it.
-The boat put a dent on my savings already, but it was nothing that I could not handle.
+The boat was not so affordable in person that it put a dent in my savings already, but it was nothing that I could not handle.